-- e.
-California Forensics Medical Group (CFMG) - f.
-Office of the Public Defender - g.
-Mendocino County Probation Office - h.
-Mendocino County Superior Court - 22.
-A representative of COUNTY shall be invited to participate in any interagency deliberation or meeting. - 23.
-Transportation Service: CONTRACTOR shall arrange for transportation services.
-CONTRACTOR shall have subcontractors coordinate transportation for clients for admission to authorized services or placement sites, transfers between placement sites, and discharges from placement sites back to the community.
-This service shall be provided through a coordinated effort by care managers with the local ambulance company, local care managers, and members of the subcontractor network and transportation contractors. - 24.
-Behavioral Health Court: CONTRACTOR shall arrange for the provision of care management and outpatient services to participants of the Behavioral Health Court.
-In addition, CONTRACTOR shall arrange for subcontractors to collaborate and coordinate with the multiagency Behavioral Health Court planning group. - 25.
-Outcome Measurement Tools: CONTRACTOR shall require all incounty subcontractors to use the Adult Needs and Strengths Assessment (ANSA) and the Child Assessment of Needs and Strengths (CANS) outcome measurement tools.
+A representative of COUNTY shall be invited to participate in any interagency deliberation or meeting.

+18. Transportation Service: CONTRACTOR shall arrange for transportation services.
+CONTRACTOR shall have subcontractors coordinate transportation for clients for admission to authorized services or placement sites, transfers between placement sites and discharges from placement sites back to the community.
+This service shall be provided through a coordinated effort by care managers with the local ambulance company, local care managers, members of the subcontractor network, and transportation contractors.

+- 19. Behavioral Health Court: CONTRACTOR shall arrange for the provision of care management and outpatient services to participants of the Behavioral Health Court.
+In addition, CONTRACTOR shall arrange for subcontractors to collaborate and coordinate with the multi-agency Behavioral Health Court planning group. - 20.
+Outcome Measurement Tools: CONTRACTOR shall require all in-county subcontractors to use the Adult Needs and Strengths Assessment (ANSA) outcome measurement tool.
 CONTRACTOR shall work with out-of-county subcontractors on using this outcome measurement tool.
-With the ANSA and CANS the frequency and intensity of services shall be correlated with outcome measure data.
-Outcome measure data shall be collected at regular intervals throughout treatment to ensure that services maintain the appropriate level of intensity, frequency, and duration. - 26.
-All urgent care needs related to medication management, routine visits, emergent conditions, and nonemergency crisis situations shall be assessed, treated, referred to a local clinic, and discharged to home or family, unless they have a medical or psychiatric emergency or a supportive care or placement need. - 27.
+With the ANSA the frequency and intensity of services shall be correlated with outcome measure data.
+Outcome measure data shall be collected at regular intervals throughout treatment to ensure that services maintain the appropriate level of intensity, frequency, and duration. - 21 All urgent care needs related to medication management, routine visits, emergent conditions, and nonemergency crisis situations shall be assessed, treated, referred to a local clinic, and discharged to home or family, unless they have a medical or psychiatric emergency or a supportive care or placement need. - 22.
 Medical needs shall be referred to a primary care clinic site within the System of Care network for assessment and treatment.
 Medical emergencies shall be referred to the appropriate emergency service or to the nearest hospital emergency room.
-Continued monitoring shall occur through an assigned care manager.

-28. Psychiatric emergencies shall be assessed and referred to the appropriate level of the multi-tiered crisis service.
-Dispositions to crisis or 24-hour care services shall be based on medically necessary interventions centered on client safety and rapid stabilization of the crisis episode.
+Continued monitoring shall occur through an assigned care manager. - 23.
+Psychiatric emergencies shall be assessed and referred to the appropriate level of the multi-tiered crisis service.
+Dispositions to crisis or twenty-four (24) hour care services shall be based on medically necessary interventions centered on client safety and rapid stabilization of the crisis episode.